 Each month, Foodbank Victoria provides food to over 100,000 Victorians – more than a quarter of whom are children.
-To do this, we source a range of staple and fresh food items and distribute them through our network of over 900 community partners, including over 400 community organisations and 500 primary schools.
+To do this, we source and rescue a range of staple and fresh food items and distribute them through our network of more than 450 charity partners across the state.

 These charity partners range from large organisations such as St Vincent de Paul and the Salvos to smaller community-run centres.
 Our food is used in meal preparation programs, mobile food vans, community pantries and emergency food hampers.

 In 2017/18, we distributed more than 8.4 million kilograms of staple, fresh and frozen foods – the equivalent of providing more than 15 million meals to Victorians in need.

 Each year, 1 in 5 children and 1 in 7 adults in Australia experience food insecurity – meaning they do not have enough food and do not have the means to buy more food.